hanshengzhu0001/moji/README.md

 # 🐱 Moji - Your AI Pet for iMessage

-> An intelligent AI pet that lives in your iMessage, powered by Photon AI, Dedalus Labs, ElevenLabs, and OpenAI.
+> An intelligent AI pet that lives in your iMessage, powered by Photon AI, OpenAI, and ElevenLabs.

 ![Moji Demo](https://img.shields.io/badge/Status-Complete-success)
 ![Platform](https://img.shields.io/badge/Platform-macOS-blue)